sb2cl/Dycops21_OneModel/README.md

 *The examples might not work, if a different version of Python or OneModel is used.*

+## Information of the folder and files

+**Folders:**

+- `01_antithetic_controller/`

+contains the OneModel files for implmenting the antithetic controller.

+- `02_host_aware_antithetic_controller/`

+contains the OneModel files for implmenting the host aware antithetic controller.

+- `02_host_aware_antithetic_controller/host_aware_model/`

+contains the host aware model for *E. coli*.

+- `build/`

+the generated SBML and Matlab files are saved here

+- `data/`

+some experimental values we need to run the Matlab simulations

+- `utils/`

+some custom code we need to run the Matlab simulations

+**Files:**

+- `build_examples.sh`

+is a shell script that calls OneModel to generate Matlab code from the examples.

+- `example_01.m`

+Matlab script that runs the simulation of the antithetic controller

+- `example_02.m`

+Matlab script that runs the simulation of the host aware antithetic controller

+- `initialize.m`

+you need to execute this script in Matlab before executing other Matlab scripts

+- `LICENSE`

+license file

+- `README.md`

+is the text file you are reading right now :-)

+- `simulateMassDistribution.m`

+Matlab script that run multiple simulations of the host aware model to check it is well implemented

 ## Citing

-If you use SBML2dae in your research, please use the following citations in your published works:
+If you use OneModel or SBML2dae in your research, please use the following citations in your published works:

 - Santos-Navarro, F. N., Navarro, J. L., Boada, Y., Vignoni, A., & Picó, J. (2022).
 "OneModel: an open-source SBML modeling tool focused on accessibility, simplicity, and modularity." *DYCOPS*.